 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Tamron 28-300mm f3.5-6.3 VC PZD is the longer of the two lenses at 96mm.
-The Tamron AF 28-300mm f3.5-6.3 XR VC LD with a length of 78mm is 18mm shorter.
-On the other hand, the Tamron AF 28-300mm f3.5-6.3 XR VC LD has a larger diameter of 99mm compared to Tamron 28-300mm f3.5-6.3 VC PZD's 74mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Tamron 28-300mm f3.5-6.3 VC PZD is the longer of the two lenses at 96mm.
+The Tamron AF 28-300mm f3.5-6.3 XR VC LD with a length of 78mm, is 18mm shorter.
+On the other hand, the Tamron AF 28-300mm f3.5-6.3 XR VC LD has a larger diameter of 99mm compared to the Tamron 28-300mm f3.5-6.3 VC PZD's 74mm diameter.

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tamron 28-300mm f3.5-6.3 VC PZD weighs 540g, 2% (15g) lighter than the Tamron AF 28-300mm f3.5-6.3 XR VC LD's weight of 555g.

-Below you can find the dimension and weight table of the 'SuperZoom Lenses in Nikon F (FX) Mount for size comparison purposes.
+Below you can find the dimension and weight table of the SuperZoom Lenses in Nikon F (FX) Mount for size comparison purposes.

-SuperZoom Lenses in Nikon F (FX) Mount for Size Comparison
+Superzoom Lenses in Nikon F (FX) Mount for Size Comparison

 Lens Mounts

-Both Tamron AF 28-300mm f3.5-6.3 XR VC LD and Tamron 28-300mm f3.5-6.3 VC PZD has the same Nikon F (FX) lens mount.
+Both the Tamron AF 28-300mm f3.5-6.3 XR VC LD and the Tamron 28-300mm f3.5-6.3 VC PZD has the same Nikon F (FX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (FX) lenses are Nikon D6, Nikon D780 and Nikon D3500.

 Tamron AF 28-300mm f3.5-6.3 XR VC LD is also available in Canon EF mount.